westonludeke/tic_tac_toe/README.md

 4. **Computer Random Selection** - If none of the above are available options for the computer, the computer will simply make a random selection on the board.

 At the end of the game, there is an option to play again which resets the scores.

-## About:

-This Ruby game was built as part of the Launch School RB101 course.
-The initial logic of displaying the board and both users making selections was designed by the Launch School teachers.

-As part of the course, my role was to develop the following logic:

-* Keeping score at the end of each round.
-* The ability to have multiple rounds needed to win the game.
-* The computer making smart selections, including both going for the win and blocking the player from winning.
-* Alternating which user (player or computer) begin the round.
-* Repeating the game after a winner is declared.